v24dao/relatabible/README.md

-RelataBible is a webapp that aims to help followers of Christ relate to scripture
+RelataBible is a chrome extension that aims to help followers of Christ relate to scripture